 With IoT-powered smart meters, internet-connected devices that share data on electricity consumption with a utility company, consumers can become more energy-efficient.
 Based on the information provided by IoT systems and smart meter mobile apps, they can make smart decisions regarding electricity usage and take appropriate steps to tune their consumption.

-Smart Electricity Metering for Aziot
+Smart Electricity Metering for Smart Homes

 Softengi went further than just creating a device.
 We have developed a concept that generates an incredible tandem of efficiency and reduced production and maintenance costs.
 Now consumers do not need to change their meters to new devices, which is quite expensive.
-Now you can only install a miniature device, which in real time will be able to track the amount of consumed electricity.
-With the help of computer vision technology, photos from the camera are recognized and already processed data is sent to the cloud.
+Now you can only install a miniature device, which in real-time will be able to track the amount of consumed electricity.
+With the help of computer vision technology, photos from the camera are recognized, and already processed data is sent to the cloud.
 Machine Learning algorithms process the data and send the ready-made reports to the mobile application directly to the client’s phone.
 Data in the cloud is stored securely and available to the client 24/7.

 Zero Net Energy Buildings

-“Renewables and IoT are absolutely key for zero energy buildings,” claims Cathy Higgins, research director, New Buildings Institute.
+“Renewables and IoT are absolutely key for zero energy buildings,” claims Cathy Higgins, research director of New Buildings Institute.
 “In order to run a zero energy building, the facility manager has to get real-time data.
 IoT provides real-time data about the production, which is essential, not just for operational aspects, but also for trending and potential demand-response.”

-The concept of zero net energy (ZNE) buildings is to bring energy consumed from the utility grid over a period of time close to zero and IoT can significantly contribute to moving us closer to it.
+The concept of zero net energy (ZNE) buildings is to bring energy consumed from the utility grid over a period of time close to zero, and IoT can significantly contribute to moving us closer to it.
 Smart control of energy usage provided by IoT can help us to achieve home energy automation.